Louis E. Sola: Recognition

-Sola was distinguished by the Panama Canal with the "Esteemed Order Bearers of the Master Key" and appointed him "Honorary Lead Pilot".
-In addition, he was bestowed the 2021 Seatrade Cruise Man of the Year for his work supporting seafarers during the COVID-19 pandemic.
+In 2022, Sola was honored by the Panama Canal Authority with the award of its Master Key and Honorary Lead Pilot distinction.
+He was also bestowed the 2021 Seatrade Cruise Man of the Year for his work supporting seafarers during the COVID-19 pandemic.

-Commissioner Sola was honored by Miami-Dade County Board of Commissioners in recognition of his lifelong commitment to public service and promoting vaccines for non-US crew members during the COVID-19 pandemic by receiving the Keys to the County and proclaimed June 18, 2024 as Commissioner Louis E. Sola Day.
+The Miami-Dade County Board of Commissioners recognized Sola for his lifelong commitment to public service and promoting vaccines for non-US crew members during the COVID-19 pandemic by presenting him with the Keys to the County and proclaiming June 18, 2024 as Commissioner Louis E. Sola Day.

-On June 30, 2025, on his last day of his service as Chairman of the Federal Maritime Commission, Sola was awarded a gold medal and Citation by the Federal Maritime Commission.
-Sola is also a recipient of the 2025 American Caribbean Maritime Foundation Anchor Award.
+On June 30, 2025, his last day of his service as the Chairman of the U.S. Federal Maritime Commission, Sola was awarded a gold medal and Citation by the U.S. Federal Maritime Commission.
+He was also presented with the 2025 American Caribbean Maritime Foundation Anchor Award.